-In addition, we use non-GAAP organic revenue growth, non-GAAP organic revenue growth on a constant currency basis and non-GAAP organic recurring revenue growth, in analyzing our operating performance.
+In addition, we use non-GAAP organic revenue growth, non-GAAP organic revenue growth on a constant currency basis, non-GAAP organic revenue growth and non-GAAP organic recurring revenue growth on a constant currency basis, in analyzing our operating performance.
 We believe that these non-GAAP measures are useful to investors, as a supplement to GAAP measures, for evaluating the periodic growth of our business on a consistent basis.
 Each of these measures of non-GAAP organic revenue growth excludes incremental acquisition-related revenue attributable to companies acquired in the current fiscal year.
 For companies, if any, acquired in the immediately preceding fiscal year, each of these non-GAAP organic revenue growth measures reflects presentation of full year incremental non-GAAP revenue derived from such companies as if they were combined throughout the prior period.
 In addition, each of these non-GAAP organic revenue growth measures excludes prior period revenue associated with divested businesses.
 The exclusion of the prior period revenue is to present the results of the divested businesses within the results of the combined company for the same period of time in both the prior and current periods.
-We believe this presentation provides a more comparable representation of its current business' organic revenue growth and revenue run-rate.
+We believe this presentation provides a more comparable representation of its current business' organic revenue growth and revenue

-Years ended (dollars in millions) 2021 2020 Growth GAAP revenue \$ 927.7 \$ 913.2 1.6 % (Less) Add: Non-GAAP acquisition-related revenue (1) - Non-GAAP organic revenue (2) 927.7 \$ 913.2 1.6 % Foreign currency impact on Non-GAAP organic revenue (3) (9.2) Non-GAAP organic revenue on constant currency basis (3) 918.6 \$ 913.2 0.6 % GAAP recurring revenue 880.9 \$ 850.7 3.5 % (Less) Add: Non-GAAP acquisition-related revenue (1) - Non-GAAP organic recurring revenue \$ 880.9 \$ 850.7 3.5 %
+Years end ded December 31, (dollars in millions) 2022 2021 Growth GAAP revenue \$ 1,058.1 \$ 927.7 14.1 % Add: Non-GAAP acquisition-related revenue(1) 104.4 Less: Non-GAAP revenue from divested businesses (2) (1.9) Non-GAAP organic revenue (3) \$ 1,058.1 \$ 1,030.2 2.7 % Foreign currency impact on Non-GAAP organic revenue (4) 12.3 Non-GAAP organic revenue on constant currency basis (4) \$ 1,070.4 \$ 1,030.2 3.9 % GAAP recurring revenue \$ 1,011.7 \$ 880.9 14.9 % Add: Non-GAAP acquisition-related revenue (1) 93.5 Less: Non-GAAP recurring revenue from divested businesses (2) (1.9) Non-GAAP organic recurring revenue (3) \$ 1,011.7 \$ 972.5 4.0 % Foreign currency impact on non-GAAP organic recurring revenue (4) \$ 10.9 \$ Non-GAAP organic recurring revenue on constant currency basis (4) \$ 1,022.6 \$ 972.5 5.2 %

-(1) Non-GAAP acquisition-related revenue excludes incremental acquisition-related revenue calculated in accordance with GAAP that is attributable to companies acquired in the current fiscal year.
-For companies acquired in the immediately preceding fiscal year, non-GAAP acquisition-related revenue reflects presentation of full-year incremental non-GAAP revenue derived from such companies, as if they were combined throughout the prior period.

-(2) Non-GAAP organic revenue for the prior year periods presented herein will not agree to non-GAAP organic revenue presented in the respective prior period quarterly financial information solely due to the manner in which non-GAAP organic revenue growth is calculated.

-(3) To determine non-GAAP organic revenue growth on a constant currency basis, revenues from entities reporting in foreign currencies were translated to U.S. Dollars using the comparable prior period's quarterly weighted average foreign currency exchange rates.
+- (1) Non-GAAP acquisition-related revenue excludes incremental acquisition-related revenue calculated in accordance with GAAP that is attributable to companies acquired in the current fiscal year.
+For companies acquired in the immediately preceding fiscal year, non-GAAP acquisition-related revenue reflects presentation of full-year incremental non-GAAP revenue derived from such companies, as if they were combined throughout the prior period. - Non-GAAP revenue from divested businesses excludes revenue associated with divested businesses.
+The exclusion of the prior period revenue is to present the results of the divested business with the results of the combined company for the same period of time in both the prior and current periods. - Non-GAAP organic revenue and non-GAAP organic revenue for the prior year periods presented herein will not agree to non-GAAP organic revenue and non-GAAP organic recurring revenue presented in the respective prior period quarterly financial information solely due to the manner in which non-GAAP organic revenue growth and non-GAAP organic recurring revenue growth is calculated. - To determine non-GAAP organic revenue growth and non-GAAP organic recurring revenue growth on a constant currency basis, revenues from entities reporting in foreign currencies were translated to U.S. Dollars using the comparable prior period's quarterly weighted average foreign currency exchange rates.
 The primary foreign currencies creating the impact are the Australian Dollar, British Pound, Canadian Dollar and EURO.